 CompCert C is a compiler for the C programming language.
 Its intended use is the compilation of life-critical and mission-critical software written in C and meeting high levels of assurance.
-It accepts almost all of the ISO~C~90 / ANSI~C language, with a few exceptions and several extensions.
+It accepts most of the ISO C 99 language, with some exceptions and a few extensions.
 It produces machine code for the PowerPC, ARM, and IA32 (x86 32-bits) architectures.
 Performance of the generated code is decent but not outstanding: on PowerPC, about 90% of the performance of GCC version 4 at optimization level 1.

 What sets CompCert C apart from any other production compiler, is that it is formally verified, using machine-assisted mathematical proofs, to be exempt from miscompilation issues.
 In other words, the executable code it produces is proved to behave exactly as specified by the semantics of the source C program.
 This level of confidence in the correctness of the compilation process is unprecedented and contributes to meeting the highest levels of software assurance.
 In particular, using the CompCert C compiler is a natural complement to applying formal verification techniques (static analysis, program proof, model checking) at the source code level: the correctness proof of CompCert C guarantees that all safety properties verified on the source code automatically hold as well for the generated executable.

-CompCert C supports all of ISO C 90, also known as ANSI C, with the following exceptions:
+CompCert C supports all of ISO C 99, with the following exceptions:

 switchstatements must be structured as in MISRA-C; unstructured "switch", as in Duff's device, is not supported.

 - Unprototyped, old-style function types are not supported.
 All functions must be prototyped.